dotlang/language/README.md

 ## Comparison with other languages

-**Compared to C**: dotLang is C language + Garabage collector + first-class functions + template programming + better union data types + module system + powerful polymorphism + simple and powerful standard library + lambda expressions + closure + powerful built-in data types (map, string,...) + multiple dispatch + sane defaults + better immutability - ambiguities - pointers - macros - header files.
+**Compared to C**: dotLang is C language + Garabage collector + first-class functions + template programming + better union data types + module system + powerful polymorphism + simple and powerful standard library + lambda expressions + closure + powerful built-in data types (map, string,...) + multiple dispatch + sane defaults + better immutability + concepts and axioms - ambiguities - pointers - macros - header files.

-**Compared to Scala**: Scala + multiple dispatch + custom immutability - dependency on JVM - cryptic syntax - trait - custom operators - variance - implicit.
+**Compared to Scala**: Scala + multiple dispatch + custom immutability + concepts and axioms  - dependency on JVM - cryptic syntax - trait - custom operators - variance - implicit.

-**Compared to Go**: Go + generics + immutability + multiple dispatch + sum types + sane defaults + better orthogonality (e.g. creating maps) + simpler primitives - pointers - interfaces - global variables.
+**Compared to Go**: Go + generics + immutability + multiple dispatch + sum types + sane defaults + better orthogonality (e.g. creating maps) + simpler primitives + concepts and axioms  - pointers - interfaces - global variables.

-## Subsystems
+## Components

+dotLang consists of these components:
+1. The language specification (this document)
+2. A command line tool to compile, debug and package applications
-- Runtime system: Responsible for memory allocation and management, interaction with the Operating System and other external libraries and handling concurrency.
+3. Runtime system: Responsible for memory allocation and management, interaction with the Operating System and other external libraries and handling concurrency.
-- Core: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang language.
+4. Core library: This package is used to implement some basic, low-level features which can not be simply implemented using pure dotLang language.
-- Std: A layer above runtime and `core` which contains some general-purpose and common functions and data structures.
+5. Standard library: A layer above runtime and `core` which contains some general-purpose and common functions and data structures.

 ## Code organization